TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/advanced_topics.md

   course_lesson  GET  /courses/:course_id/lessons/:id(.:format)  lessons#show
 ~~~

-It should also be noted that you're being taken to the controller of the deepest nested resource, and that's also the `:id` parameter which will be called simply `:id` (any parent resource parameters, as in the above, will be specifically called something like `:course_id`).
+It should also be noted that you're being taken to the controller of the deepest nested resource, and that's also the `:id` parameter which will be called `:id` (any parent resource parameters, as in the above, will be specifically called something like `:course_id`).

 View helpers are also automatically generated in a logical way (as you can see in your `$ rails routes` output).
 When you use view helpers like `#course_lesson_path` you will need to specify both parameters in order, e.g. `course_lesson_path(1,3)`.